Permafrost/Tundra/README.md

         no input file name was specified, this is the name of the temporary file that was created automatically.

+### GZIP

+Services for compressing and decompressing data using the [gzip] format.

+* #### tundra.gzip:compress

+  Compresses the given content using the [gzip] file compression format.

+  * Inputs:
+    * `$content` is the data to be compressed, specified as a string, byte array, or input stream.
+    * `$encoding` is an optional character set used when `$content` is specified as a string.
+Defaults to the Java virtual machine [default charset].
+    * `$mode` is an optional choice of 'stream', 'bytes', or 'string', which determines the type of object returned by this service.
+If the 'string' mode is chosen, the resulting gzipped data is base64-encoded.
+Defaults to 'stream'.

+  * Outputs:
+    * `$content.gzip` is the resulting compressed data in [gzip] format.

+* #### tundra.gzip:decompress

+  Decompresses the given content using the [gzip] file compression format.

+  * Inputs:
+    * `$content.gzip` is the [gzip] compressed data to be decompressed, specified as a base64-encoded string, byte array, or input stream.
+    * `$encoding` is an optional character set used to decode the decompressed data when the chosen `$mode` is 'string'.
+Defaults to the Java virtual machine [default charset].
+    * `$mode` is an optional choice of 'stream', 'bytes', or 'string', which determines the type of object returned by this service.
+Defaults to 'stream'.

+  * Outputs:
+    * `$content` is the resulting decompressed data.

 ### HTTP

 * #### tundra.http:client